 - Information and services to the members

-- Advising the Dutch authorities on policy intentions and draft laws
+- Advising the Dutch Government on policy intentions and draft laws

 By law, an advocate must become a member of the Bar.
 There are currently over 18.000 registered lawyers.

 There is no centralised body regulating these professions.

 The law makes a notarial act compulsory for a number of contracts and legal acts.
 The most important are:

 - Conveying real property in the Netherlands,

 - Incorporating public or private limited liability companies (NVs and BVs) or altering their articles of association,